IchildYu/load-elf/README.md

 ## Why load-elf?

 For binary analysis, it is common that we can't run this binary (malware) or it's difficult to debug (android native library).
-With elf-loader, these binaries can be viewed as simple external libraries and we can do whatever we want with this binary.
+With elf-loader, these binaries can be viewed as simple external libraries and we can do whatever we want.

 ## How to use

 For x86-64, `x64_main.c` is enough.
-Just write your code in function main.
+Just write your code in function main at end of the file.

 For other arches, a simple makefile is provided.
 Write code in `main.c` and `make x86/arm/arm64`.